Skip to product information

 Complex and beautiful glaze expression

-The colored ash-glazed water jars are characterized by the accidental beauty that is produced by the temperature during firing and the environment inside the kiln.
-The deep shades of indigo and ink create subtle gradations, with hints of yellow and white mixed in to create a glaze landscape that looks like an abstract painting drawn by nature.
-The flow of the glaze and the minute patterns are the result of Nakaoka's unique skills, which are a testament to his extensive research into glazes, and they breathe life into the pieces.
+The colored ash-glazed water jars are characterized by the accidental beauty that is created by the temperature during firing and the environment inside the kiln.
+The deep hues of indigo and ink create subtle gradations, and the subtle blending of yellow and white creates a glaze landscape that resembles an abstract painting by nature.
+The flow of the glaze and the intricate patterns are the result of Nakaoka's unique skills, which are a testament to his expertise in glaze research, and they breathe life into the pieces.

 Harmony with nature and the spirit of Zen

-The colored gray-glazed water jar evokes a sense of harmony with nature through its color and shape.
-The glaze patterns that appear on the surface of the water jar are reminiscent of the magnificent landscapes of the natural world, such as mountains, seas of clouds, and starry skies.
+The colored ash-glazed water jar evokes a sense of harmony with nature through its color and shape.
+The glaze patterns that appear on the water jar's surface are reminiscent of the magnificent landscapes of nature, such as mountains, seas of clouds, and starry skies.
 Through this piece, the user can feel the breath of nature and calm their mind.
-Furthermore, its complex beauty is imbued with the Zen spirit, embodying the beauty of impermanence in the tea ceremony.
+Furthermore, its intricate beauty is imbued with the Zen spirit, embodying the beauty of impermanence in the tea ceremony.

 Fusion of modern art and Japanese culture

-The shape of this water jar is a simple and universal sphere, yet its sophisticated design evokes the essence of contemporary art.
-The white glaze with a hint of yellow is the result of a fusion of traditional Japanese beauty and modern sensibility.
-The design shows a new expression from any angle, and can be enjoyed not only as an art piece but also as an accent for the tea ceremony.
+This water jar has a simple, universal spherical shape, yet its sophisticated design evokes the essence of contemporary art.
+The white glaze with a hint of yellow is the result of a fusion of traditional Japanese beauty and modern sensibilities.
+The design shows a new expression from every angle, making it an ideal piece of art that not only adds color to your tea ceremony, but can also be enjoyed as a piece of art.

 Master craftsmanship and attention to detail

-Nobuhito Nakaoka's work shines with his outstanding technique and thorough attention to detail.
-This water jar, too, is a product of careful calculation of everything from the mixture of glazes to firing, and is completed through the skill of a craftsman.
-The design makes use of the flow of the glaze, and no two pieces are the same, giving each piece a unique presence.
+Nakaoka Nobuhito's work shines with his outstanding technique and meticulous attention to detail.
+This water jar, too, is a product of meticulous calculations, from the blending of the glaze to the firing, and is completed through the skill of a craftsman.
+The design, which makes use of the flow of the glaze, is unique in every piece, giving each one a unique presence.

 Make your tea ceremony experience special

-The colored ash-glazed water jar makes the tea ceremony even more special.
-The beautiful glaze creates a special atmosphere in the tea ceremony, creating a meditative moment.
+The colored ash-glazed water jar makes your tea ceremony even more special.
+The beautiful appearance of the glaze brings a special atmosphere to your tea ceremony, creating a meditative moment.
 At a tea ceremony, the presence of this water jar goes beyond its function as a tea utensil and enriches the entire space.

 Lasting value and beauty

-The colored ash-glazed water jar will develop a unique character over time, cultivating a special relationship with the user.
-It is a masterpiece that can be used for a lifetime and is a valuable piece that can be passed down to the next generation.
-Its tranquil yet powerful beauty will make it an irreplaceable item for those who love the tea ceremony.
-Please pick up a "Colored Ash-glazed Water Jar by Nakaoka Nobuto" and enjoy its profound beauty and usability.
+The colored ash-glazed water jar will develop a unique character over time, fostering a special bond with its user.
+It is a masterpiece that can be cherished for a lifetime and handed down to future generations, and is a valuable piece.
+Its serene yet powerful beauty will make it an irreplaceable possession for those who love the tea ceremony.
+We encourage you to pick up a "Colored Ash-glazed Water Jar by Nakaoka Nobuto" and enjoy its profound beauty and usability.
 The special moments this piece brings will enrich your life.

 1977 Born in Osaka